 At the end of the day, if you really want to, you can sell your property the very next day after you purchase it.
 You need to be aware that doing this will cause complications with your current lender and most future lenders.
 It’s because your lender gave you the money with the intention of making money from you in the form of interest and wasn’t able to do that.
 Even if you wait longer than one day to sell your home, if you don’t wait at least 6 months then you’re almost guaranteed to run into trouble with lenders.

 On top of that, the financial burden you could possibly accumulate by quickly selling a home you just bought could be high.
-You’ll have to pay capital gains tax on the money you earned by selling it, you might have to pay closing costs twice, and property tax twice.
+You’ll have to pay capital gains tax on the money you earned by selling your house, you might have to pay closing costs twice, and property tax twice.

 While there are many situations where buying and selling your home quickly might be the right thing for you to do, it’s still ill-advised.
 Unless you absolutely have to because of your job, your family, or some other personal reason then you should not simply sell your home quickly.